kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ===================================== 7 passed in 0.03s ======================================
 ```

-But you'll notice this is still cheating, because we're always using
+But you'll notice this is still cheating because we're always using
 `"lorem ipsum"` as the text.
 Let's extend our test case to fix that.

 ```python
 def test_calls_audio_id_with_the_correct_arguments(mocker):